Pann

-Panns in literature
+PaNs in literature

-There are several references to music and Pants in the ancient pre-Sangam and Sangam literature starting from the earliest known work Tholkappiyam (500 BCE).
-Among Sangam literature, Mathuraikkanci refers to women singing sevvaḻi pain to invoke the mercy of God during childbirth.
-In Tolkappiyam, the five landscapes of the Sangam literature had each an associated Pann, each describing the mood of the song associated with that landscape.
-Among the numerous pans that find mention in the ancient Tamil literature are, Ambal Pann, which is suitable to be played on the flute, sevvaḻi pain on the Yaḻ (lute), Nottiram and Sevvaḻi expressing pathos, the captivating Kurinji pain and the invigorating Murudappann.
+There are several references to music and PaNs in the ancient pre-Sangam and Sangam literature starting from the earliest known work Tolkāppiyam (500 BCE).
+Among Sangam literature, Maturaikkañci refers to women singing sevvaḻippaN to invoke the mercy of God during childbirth.
+In Tolkāppiyam, the five landscapes of the Sangam literature had each an associated PaN, each describing the mood of the song associated with that landscape.
+Among the numerous paNs that find mention in the ancient Tamil literature are, Ambal PaN, which is suitable to be played on the flute, sevvaḻippaN on the yāḻ (lute), Nottiram and Sevvaḻi expressing pathos, the captivating KuriñcippaN and the invigorating MarudappaN.